Ludvig-Lundberg/Ludvig-Lundberg/README.md

 <h1 align="center">Ludvig Lundberg</h1>

-<div align="center">Hello 👋, My name is Ludvig och i'm a first year Front End student in Malmö, Sweden.
+<div align="center">Hello 👋, My name is Ludvig och i'm a second year Front End student in Malmö, Sweden.
 I've studied HTML, CSS/SCSS, Javascript/Typescript, mySQL, Node.Js and more.
 I'm more interested in buildup and design of sites but also functionality of Javascript.</div>
 <br>
 <br>